Cycle Japan

 Transportation

-While there are occasions we use local public transport such as trains, buses or taxis to cover long distances or attend non-cycling activities we predominantly use the bicycle as our main form of transport.
-On most of our trips we also have a support vehicle as secondary transport for travelling longer distances, avoiding hazardous areas to cycle, as a backup should we have any incidents and of course an option for those that would prefer not to cycle for an hour or a day.
-These vehicles range from a minivan in most regions up to a full sized coach or overland vehicle in others.
+While there are occasions when we use local public transport such as trains, buses or taxis to cover long distances or attend non-cycling activities, we predominantly use the bicycle as our main form of transport.
+On most of our trips we also have a support vehicle as secondary transport for travelling longer distances, avoiding hazardous areas to cycle, as a backup should we have any incidents and of course as an option for those that would prefer not to cycle for an hour or a day.
+In most regions, the support vehicle will be a minivan, but may range in size up to a full-sized coach or overland vehicle.
+Your main piece of luggage is transported in the support vehicle.
+Our bikes do not have panniers or bags on them, so we recommend a small backpack or a cycling jersey with rear pockets to carry any essentials you’ll need with you.

 BRINGING YOUR OWN BIKE